TI-99/4A: Lack of third-party development

 Pournelle added, "TI had rightly concluded that the hobbyists and hackers were a tiny part of the market and wrongly concluded that they were therefore unimportant".
 Rivals were more open with information.
 Kilobaud Microcomputing reported that a Commodore executive promised the VIC-20 would have "enough additional documentation to enable an experienced programmer/hobbyist to get inside and let his imagination work".
-Even when competitors did not disclose technical information, because their computers used commercial off-the-shelf parts like the MOS 6502 and Zilog Z-80, much more information was public than for TI's proprietary components.
+Even when competitors did not disclose technical information, because their computers used commercial off-the-shelf parts like MOS 6502 and Zilog Z80, much more information was public than for TI's proprietary components.
 IBM learned from TI's mistake, Pournelle said.
 The company released software and hardware technical information when the IBM PC was announced in 1981, stating that "the definition of a personal computer is third-party hardware and software".

 TI had also learned from its mistake and no longer ignored hobbyists, Pournelle said in 1982.
-The company did advertise in BYTE its program for publishing others' software, and job openings for software developers.
-It insisted on being the sole publisher for the system, however, which many developers refused to agree to.
-After third-party developers' games for the Atari 2600 became very successful, TI at the June 1983 Consumer Electronics Show announced that only cartridges with a TI-licensed lockout chip would work in the 99/4A.
+The company advertised in BYTE its program for publishing others' software, and job openings for software developers.
+By mid-1983 more than 1000 applications were available.
+TI insisted on being the sole publisher for the system, however, which many developers refused to agree to.
+After third-party developers' games for the Atari 2600 became very successful, the company at the June 1983 Consumer Electronics Show announced that only cartridges with a TI-licensed lockout chip would work in the 99/4A.
+TI held a patent on a program counter implemented in software in GROM, which a future operating system revision would require in cartridges.
 The Boston Phoenix predicted that "most [software developers] just won't bother making TI-compatible versions of their programs", and Pournelle wrote that "TI once again tells the hobbyists to drop dead".

-No official technical documentation from TI was released until the "Editor/Assembler" development suite was released in 1981, and no system schematics were ever released to the public until after TI had discontinued the computer.
+No official technical documentation from TI was released until the "Editor/Assembler" development suite was announced in 1981 and released in 1982, and no system schematics were ever released to the public until after TI had discontinued the computer.